 Here are some tips to get you started:

 Get help from loved ones, friends and co-workers when going through the quitting process.
 Ask another smoker to quit with you.

 Call organizations such as the American Cancer Society for support groups in your area.

 Get ready by setting a date to quit.
 Get help by talking to your dentist or physician about nicotine cessation aids.

 For more tips on quitting, check the American Cancer Society’s website.

-The new website www.checkyourmouth.org launched by OCF provides the knowledge, and identifies the tools needed to recognize and find early symptoms of disease through a very simple visual and tactile process.
+The new website www.checkyourmouth.org launched by OCF provides the knowledge and identifies the tools needed to recognize and find early symptoms of the disease through a very simple visual and tactile process.
 This would prompt a person who finds suspect areas in their mouths that are persisting for over two weeks, to then seek further evaluation from a dental professional.